Skip to main content

 Module description

-This module provides an introduction to the domain of psychosocial studies.
+In this module we introduce the domain of psychosocial studies.
 The emphasis is on a broad field of theory, analysis and critique that is concerned with understanding the relations between power and subjectivity.

-The aim is to introduce you to a plurality of interventions through which the psychosocial can be understood and combine a wide range of cutting-edge perspectives in social and cultural theory, notably contributions in feminist, postcolonial and queer studies, with readings of classic texts by, for example, Freud, Lacan, Fanon, Foucault and Butler.
+You will be introduced to a plurality of interventions through which the psychosocial can be understood and combine a wide range of cutting-edge perspectives in social and cultural theory, notably contributions in feminist, postcolonial and queer studies, with readings of classic texts by, for example Freud, Lacan, Fanon, Foucault and Butler.